DifferentiableUniverseInitiative/jax_cosmo/README.md

   - API design suggestions
   - (Pull) requests for more features
   - Examples and notebooks of cool things that can be done with the code

+You can chime-in on any aspects of the design by proposing a PR to the [design document](design.md).

 The issue page is a good place to start, but don't hesitate to come chat in the Gitter room.